spiker00t/ctf-writeups/2024/xmas_rootme/days7-12.md

 **Description:** You dreamt it, we did it.
 The shop for the famous Route-Mi platform is now available.
 And guess what?
 We're offering you a €5 discount voucher, so enjoy yourself, it's on us.

-In this challenge, we have to deal with a parody of the [shop.root-me.org](Root-Me Shop).
+In this challenge, we have to deal with a parody of [https://shop.root-me.org/](Root-Me Shop).

 ![challenge](./img/10-site1.png)
 ![challenge](./img/10-site2.png)